telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-cell.md

 * [Setting the MouseOverBackground of the Cell](#setting-the-mouseoverbackground-of-the-cell)

+>tip To get the most of this article, make sure you are already familiar with the [Template Structure of the GridViewCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewcell).

 #### __Figure 1: GridViewCell template structure__

 ![Telerik {{ site.framework_name }} DataGrid Cell Template](images/gridviewcell-template.png)

-## Targeting the GridViewCell Element
+## Styling all RadGridView cells

-In order to style all __RadGridView__ cells of an application, you should create an appropriate style targeting the __GridViewCell__ element.
+To style all __RadGridView__ cells of an application, create a style that targets the __GridViewCell__ element.

 You have two options:

 * To create an empty style and set it up on your own.

-* To copy the default style of the control and modify it.
+* To copy the default style of the control and [modify it]({%slug gridview-modifying-default-styles%}).

->To learn how to modify the default GridViewCell style, please refer to the [Modifying Default Styles]({%slug gridview-modifying-default-styles%}) article.

 #### __[XAML] Example 1: Styling all cells of an application__